Owain Glyndŵr: Letter to Charles VI of France

 By 1405, most French forces had withdrawn after politics in Paris shifted towards peace, with the Hundred Years' War continuing between England and France.
-On 31 March 1406 Glyndŵr wrote a letter to be sent to Charles VI of France in St Peter ad Vincula church at Pennal, hence its naming after the location it was written at.
-Glyndŵr's letter requested to maintain military support from the French to fend off the English in Wales.
-Glyndŵr suggested that in return, he would recognise Benedict XIII of Avignon as the Pope.
-The letter sets out the ambitions of Glyndŵr for an independent Wales with its own parliament, led by himself as Prince of Wales.
-These ambitions also included the return of the traditional law of Hywel Dda, rather than the enforced English law, establishment of an independent Welsh church as well as two universities, one in south Wales, and one in north Wales.
-Following this letter, senior churchmen and important members of society flocked to Glyndŵr's banner and English resistance was reduced to a few isolated castles, walled towns, and fortified manor houses.
+On 31 March 1406, in St Peter ad Vincula church at Pennal, Owain wrote a letter to be sent to Charles VI of France.
+Owain's letter requested to maintain military support from the French to fend off the English in Wales.
+Owain suggested that in return, he would recognise Benedict XIII of Avignon as the Pope.
+The letter sets out the ambitions of Owain for an independent Wales with its own parliament, led by himself as Prince of Wales.
+These ambitions also included the return of the traditional law of Hywel Dda, rather than the enforced English law, establishment of an independent Welsh church by expanding the Bishoporic of St. David's into England, well as two universities, one in south Wales, and one in north Wales.
+Following this letter, senior churchmen and important members of society flocked to Owain's banner and English resistance was reduced to a few isolated castles, walled towns, and fortified manor houses.